Heutelia

 Heutelia is a German book about a journey through Switzerland, published anonymously in Paris in 1658, and attributed to Hans Franz Veiras.
 It is notable as a work of baroque literature and as a critical account of social conditions in seventeenth-century Switzerland.

+Pages

 The book consists of 297 octavo pages.
 The book has been incorrectly ascribed to Jakob von Graviseth.

+Anagram in the title

 The title, Heutelia, is an anagram of Helvetia, the Latin name of Switzerland (U and V were considered the same letter).
 The invented name also evokes the Greek adjective εὔθηλος (euthēlos) meaning "with a full udder," thus playing on stereotypes of the Swiss as a nation of cowherds.